- Office: MCG 101

 We’re only a phone call, tweet or email away.

 Office Hours: 8:30 am to 4:00 pm EST

 Follow the Bishop’s University Facebook page.

 Ask questions.
 Get news and tips for prospective students.

 Hello there!
 My name is Jessica and I graduated from Bishop’s University in June 2016, majoring in Arts Administration, Drama concentration.
 Originally from Longueuil, Québec, I was fortunate to grow up in a trilingual setting: I learned French in school, English from the community, and Slovak from my parents.
-I went to Champlain St-Lambert for CEGEP and then UQAM and Concordia for university, before finally arriving at BU in 2013.
+I went to Champlain St-Lambert for CEGEP and then UQAM and Concordia for university, before finally arriving at BU.
 What sold me on Bishop’s was the unique blend of the program, part business and part arts concentration, but what made it so much more memorable was the rest of the experience that came with it!
-In my 3 years at Bishop’s, many opportunities presented themselves and so, I got involved with the Women’s Volleyball club, the BU singers choir, went on exchange to Australia and worked for Centennial Theatre, to name but a few.
-Some things I am passionate about are sports, culture and travelling.
+In my 3 years at Bishop’s, many opportunities presented themselves and so, I got involved with the Women’s Volleyball club, the BU Singers choir, went on exchange to Australia and worked for Centennial Theatre, to name but a few.
+Some things I am passionate about are sports, culture, and travelling.
 I am very excited to be part of the recruitment team again this year and to meet students from across the New England area, New Brunswick and Prince Edward Island.
 Looking forward to chatting with you, future Gaiters!